 This work fed into our development of an online knowledge sharing platform that will form a resource freely accessible to all organizations seeking help and guidance.
 All our work advocates the strengths of an industry-led, self-regulatory approach to tackling the terrorist use of technology, and is informed by the emerging normative framework spearheaded by major technology companies, which is built on the following three pillars:

 In total, our work in 2017 was based on the following model:

 Global Internet Forum to Counter Terrorism (GIFCT)

-Tech Against Terrorism is partnering with the Global Internet Forum to Counter Terrorism, a forum set up by Facebook, Twitter, Google and Microsoft set up in May 2017.
-Tech Against Terrorism facilitates engagement within broad knowledge-sharing network to include stakeholders in government, tech and civil society.
-Under this mandate, Tech Against Terrorism is also leading on sharing best practices and tools between the GIFCT companies and smaller tech companies and startups.
+Tech Against Terrorism is partnering with the Global Internet Forum to Counter Terrorism, a forum set up by Facebook, Twitter, Google, and Microsoft set up in May 2017.
+Tech Against Terrorism facilitates engagement within a broad knowledge-sharing network to include stakeholders in government, tech and civil society.
+Under this mandate, Tech Against Terrorism is also leading to sharing best practices and tools between the GIFCT companies and small tech companies and startups.